SCRT-HQ/VaporShell/docs/glossary/New-VSBatchJobQueue.md

----
-layout: glossary
-title: New-VSBatchJobQueue
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSBatchJobQueue

 ## SYNOPSIS
-Adds an AWS::Batch::JobQueue resource to the template
+Adds an AWS::Batch::JobQueue resource to the template.
+The AWS::Batch::JobQueue resource specifies the parameters for an AWS Batch job queue definition.
+For more information, see Job Queues: https://docs.aws.amazon.com/batch/latest/userguide/job_queues.html in the *AWS Batch User Guide*.

 ## SYNTAX